 There is a section of Atlanta called the historic Westend where African Americans are being priced out due to gentrification.

-On any given day, one will see neighborhood blacks, who dominate in population, frequent the mall, transit station, and red brick storefronts reminiscent of small towns in Georgia decades ago.
+On any given day, one will see African Americans, who are in the majority, frequent the mall, transit station, and red brick storefronts reminiscent of small towns in Georgia decades ago.
 It is one of the many areas of the city claimed by African Americans when whites fled for the suburbs in the 50s and 60s.
 Now they want it back.
 Before the white flight, blacks built proud neighborhoods, colleges, and small businesses alongside their white neighbors.
 Despite this, the elderly and misinformed may be forced to leave even though the last mayor, who was African American, told them to hold on to their homes for the next generation, while the present mayor, a black woman, is creating ways for seniors and the poor to stay in the houses they love.

 Martin Luther King, Jr. fought for the area in the sixties.
 He and others dramatized its poverty and neglect.
 He also praised its progress and bought a home near Morehouse College, where he attended school.